Rachmad Gobel

-Rachmad Gobel (born 3 September 1962) is an Indonesian businessman and politician from Gorontalo.
+Rachmad Gobel (3 September 1962 – 10 July 2026) was an Indonesian businessman and politician from Gorontalo.
 His family controls the company, Gobel Group which is now called PT.
 Panasonic Gobel Indonesia, an Indonesian division of Panasonic.
-He is also the former Minister of Trade and the Indonesian President's Special Envoy to Japan.
-Currently, he is the Deputy Speaker of the House of Representatives.
+He was also the former Minister of Trade and the Indonesian President's Special Envoy to Japan.
+He was the Deputy Speaker of the House of Representatives.

-Early life
+Early life and education

-Gobel is the fifth child and first male son of entrepreneur Thayeb Mohammad Gobel and his wife Annie Nento Gobel from Gorontalo.
+Gobel was the fifth child and first son of businessman Thayeb Mohammad Gobel and his wife Annie Nento Gobel from Gorontalo.
 Thayeb Gobel was well known as the founder of the business group and pioneered electronics industry in Indonesia.
+Thayeb was also a business partner of Kōnosuke Matsushita, the founder of Panasonic.

 From childhood he was educated to become the heir and leader of the Gobel business group, founded and led by his father.
 After graduating from high school in Jakarta in 1981, Rachmad Gobel chose to continue his studies in Japan at the Chuo University.
 After four years he completed his studies at the Department of International Trade.

-Education

-In 1984, Gobel attended Chuo University in Tokyo, Japan where he graduated with a Bachelors of International Trade Studies.
+In 1984, Gobel attended Chuo University in Tokyo, Japan where he graduated with a Bachelor of International Trade Studies.
 In 2002, he received an honorary Doctorate from the Takushoku University.
-In 2014, he received another honorary doctorate from Takushoku University.
+In 2014, he received another honorary doctorate from Chuo University.

 Business career

+Panasonic

 In 1989, Gobel returned to Indonesia and was appointed assistant to the President Director of PT.
 Panasonic Gobel (now PT.
 Panasonic Indonesia).
-The company is a joint venture between Japan with Indonesia in the field of industrial manufacturing of electronics, which was established in 1970.
-In 1991, Gobel was officially appointed as member of the board of directors to oversee company's management planning.
+The company is a joint venture between Japan and Indonesia in the field of industrial manufacturing of electronics, which was established in 1970.
+In 1991, Gobel was officially appointed member of the board of directors to oversee company's management planning.

 In 1993, he was appointed Vice President Director of PT.
 National Gobel (now PT.
 Panasonic Manufacturing Indonesia).
 Since 2002, Rachmad has served as Commissioner of PT.
 National Gobel (now PT.
 Panasonic Manufacturing Indonesia).
-He is also the principle at PT.
+He was also the principal at PT.
 Apple Indonesia.

-Chamber of Commerce Indonesia
+Kadin

 In 2002, Gobel sat as Chairman of Kadin Indonesia Field of Metal, Machinery, Chemicals and Electronics.
 When a change of leadership occurred in Chamber of Commerce and Industry of Indonesia the chairman Mohamad Suleman Hidayat in February 2004 Rachmad was reappointed for another four years.